Jesus-Amador/LorenzAtractor/README.md

 ## Use of code
-To run the animation you need [GNU Octave](https://octave.org/download) choose a version for your os, if you are user of linux use (this is for fedora but you can cahnge `dnf` according your distribution):
+To run the animation you need [GNU Octave](https://octave.org/download) choose a version for your os, if you are user of linux use (this is for fedora but you can change it according to your distribution)
 ```bash
 sudo dnf install octave -y
 ```